Thaminduu/patientview-showcase/README.md

 ## Privacy Notice

+This web appilcation is currently being used and evaluated by practicing medical professionals.
-All screenshots and examples use demo data only.
+So all the screenshots and examples use demo data only.
 No real patient information, prescriptions, doctor records, or clinic data are included.